 The final, and most important, step to provider status is getting recognition on both the state and federal levels.

 Bills like the Pharmacy and Medically Underserved Areas and Enhancement Act are opening up opportunities for government recognition, and with your help, they can be implemented, which will drastically change the future of pharmacy.

 Watch this clip from the Catalyst Pharmacy Podcast, featuring PPCN Director Stephanie McGrath.
 The term “provider status” is about more than just a label.
 It’s about getting recognition from other healthcare providers and health plans, and giving credit where credit is due.
 McGrath and her team have been working with health plans to pinpoint where crucial health interactions happen so that pharmacists can get paid for their services.

 If you are looking to push along legislation and see real change in the way that pharmacists are perceived as healthcare providers, you can take action today.

 To begin with, subscribe to organizations like the American Pharmacists Association, the American Society of Health-System Pharmacists, and the National Community Pharmacists Association, who are leading the effort towards pharmacist provider status.

-In addition, you can contact Congress via the APhA’s pre-written advocacy alert.
+In addition, you can contact Congress via APhA’s Action Center.
 Use this resource to ask your representatives to cosponsor legislation supporting provider status, particularly the Pharmacy and Medically Underserved Areas and Enhancement Act.

 Finally, spread the word online, on social media, and in your business.
 Alongside other pharmacists and like-minded people, you can generate traction and demand action.